 What are the best corsage colors for prom?

-Bright and bold colors mixed with a variety of textures and unique details make a statement, like this corsage made with orchids and ranunculuses or this charming pink rose corsage.
+Bright and bold colors mixed with a variety of textures and unique details make a statement, like a corsage made with orchids and ranunculuses or a charming pink rose corsage.
 You also can’t go wrong with a traditional look featuring a romantic red or classic white.

 Do the corsage and boutonniere have to match?